softwarefactory-project/DLRN/doc/source/installation.rst

 * ``rsyncport`` is the SSH port to be used when synchronizing the hashed repository.
 If ``rsyncdest`` is not defined, this option will be ignored.

+* ``workers`` is the number of parallel build processes to launch.
+When using multiple workers, the mock build part will be handled by a pool of processes, while the repo creation and synchronization will still be sequential.

 * ``pkginfo_driver`` defines the driver to be used to manage the distgit repositories.
 There are currently two drivers: